 The realignment would consist of an approximately 70-foot-wide raised roadbed that would cross Grand Portage Creek at a point approximately 220 feet north, or upstream, of the existing stone bridge.
 Where the new alignment crosses the creek, a new 20-foot-wide by 56-foot-long wooden bridge would be constructed (Figure 3).
 The bridge would be built with three spans; two 18-foot spans on the north and south sides of the creek, and one 20-foot span in the center.
-Two piers would be placed in the creek channel to a depth of 3 feet below the channel bottom.
+Two piers would be placed in the floodplain above the ordinary high-water mark to a depth of 3 feet below the channel bottom.
 All construction would occur above the ordinary high water mark.